 Dangers of Overloaded Trucks

-According to the Federal Motor Carrier Safety Administration, in the United States, an average of 112,000 injuries are caused every year in large trucking accidents.
-Unfortunately, this number has been steadily increasing every year.
-While many people assume that drunk driving and overspeeding are the only causes of truck accidents, there are actually many causes of trucking accidents including overloaded trucks with poorly secured cargo.
-When a truck is overloaded, loaded incorrectly, or overweight, the chances of a serious accident are substantially increased.
-If you suffered injuries in an accident caused by an overloaded truck, learn how a Minnesota truck accident attorney can help you with your case by calling Tyroler Injury Law at 651-259-1113.
+According to the Federal Motor Carrier Safety Administration (FMCSA), about 115,000 injuries occur annually in the United States in large truck accidents.
+Unfortunately, this number has been slowly increasing in recent years.
+While many people assume that drunk driving and speeding are the primary causes of truck accidents, there are actually many causes of trucking accidents, including overloaded trucks with poorly secured cargo.

 Understanding the Dangers of Overloaded Trucks